Eduard Mörike: Works

 Mörike was a member of the so-called Swabian school of writers around Ludwig Uhland.
 His poems (Gedichte, 1838), are mostly lyrical, yet often humorous and written in simple and seemingly everyday German.
 His ballad "Schön Rotraut" – opening with the line "Wie heisst König Ringangs Töchterlein?" – became a popular favorite.

 His first published work was the novel Maler Nolten ("The painter Nolten", 1832), a tale about the life of a painter, and which revealed his imaginative power; it became fairly popular.
 The novella Mozart auf der Reise nach Prag ("Mozart on the way to Prague", 1856) was a humorous examination of the problems of artists in a world uncongenial to art.
 It is frequently cited as his finest achievement.
 He also wrote a somewhat fantastic Idylle vom Bodensee, oder Fischer Martin und die Glockendiebe (1846), the fairy tale Das Stuttgarter Hutzelmännlein (1855), and published a collection of hymns, odes, elegies, and idylls of the Greeks and Romans, entitled Klassische Blumenlese (1840).
 He also translated Anacreon and Theocritus into German.

 Mörike's Gesammelte Schriften ("Collected Writings") were first published posthumously in 1878 (4 vols.).
 Later editions are those edited by R. Krauss (6 vols., 1905), and the Volksausgabe ("Popular edition"), published by Göschen (4 vols., 1905).
 Selections from his literary estate were published by R. Krauss in Eduard Mörike als Gelegenheitsdichter (1895), and his correspondence with Hermann Kurz, Moritz von Schwind, and Theodor Storm, by J. Bachtold (1885–1891); an edition of Mörike's Ausgewählte Briefe ("Selected letters"), in 2 vols., appeared 1903–1904.

 His work was greatly praised by the philosopher Ludwig Wittgenstein who recommended him to Bertrand Russell as really a great poet and his poems are among the best things we have...the beauty of Mörike's work is very closely related to Goethe's.

 Musical settings

-Many of his lyrics were set to music by Hugo Wolf, Ludwig Hetsch, Elise Schmezer, Julie Waldburg-Wurzach, Pauline Volkstein, and Fritz Kauffmann.
+Many of his lyrics were set to music by Hugo Wolf, Ludwig Hetsch, Didia Saint Georges, Elise Schmezer, Julie Waldburg-Wurzach, Pauline Volkstein, and Fritz Kauffmann.
 Ignaz Lachner set to music his opera Die Regenbrüder.
+Hugo Distler composed 48 settings of Mörike's poetry in his Mörike-Chorliederbuch.
 Many of his poems became established folksongs.
 Wilhelm Killmayer set several of his poems in his song cycle Mörike-Lieder in 2003.

 As an artist

 Mörike was also known to produce drawings in his time, though it is not the subject of much discussion.
-While staying in the town of Wermutshausen in the Autumn of 1843, Mörike produced a drawing of the Persuskirche, a small church built in the early 1800s.
+While staying in the town of Wermutshausen in the Autumn of 1843, Mörike produced a drawing of the Petruskirche, a small church built in the early 1800s.